-In Turtl, you can set up analytics for individual readers in just a few steps.
-Once you have integrated your CRM and identified readers to Turtl, you'll be able to see known readers and access your known reader dashboard.
-This shows you analytics for individual readers, including the Docs they read, how long they spend in each section, and more.
+In Turtl, you can then collect analytics for individual readers, including the Docs they read, how long they spend in each section, and more.

-To see known readers and collect individual analytics you need to do two things:
+To see known readers and collect individual analytics you need to do one of the following things:

 Reader information is stored in your CRM.
 To display the name and email address of your readers in your Turtl analytics dashboards, you'll need to let Turtl connect with your CRM.

-A personalized URL is a link to your content with a unique identifier, allowing Turtl to match our reader ID (a pseudonymized string of letters and numbers) with a contact in your CRM.
-Personalized URLs can be sent to your existing CRM contacts.
-Each CRM has a different way of sending personalized URLs.
+A lead capture URL is a link to your content with a unique identifier, allowing Turtl to match our reader ID (a pseudonymized string of letters and numbers) with a contact in your CRM.
+Lead capture URLs can be sent to your existing CRM contacts.
+Each CRM has a different way of sending lead capture URLs.
 You can find instructions for your particular CRM in our integrations section.

 You will need to create a form in your CRM and then add it to Turtl.
 You can find instructions for your CRM in our integrations section.

 Note: Once we have identified a known reader through a signup form or a lead capture URL, we will be able to collect known reader analytics across other Turtl Docs they read too, even if they don’t fill in another form.
 However, if the reader clears their browser cookies, we won’t be able to track known reader analytics until they complete a new signup form, or open a new lead capture URL sent from your CRM.

 3. Make your Turtl Doc accessible to specific people only